France in the Middle Ages: Languages and literacy

-The Gallo-Romance group in the north of France, the langue d'oïl like Picard, Walloon, and Francien, were influenced by the Germanic languages spoken by the Frankish invaders.
-From the time period of Clovis I on, the Franks extended their rule over northern Gaul.
-Over time, the French language developed from either the Oïl language found around Paris and Île-de-France (the Francien theory) or from a standard administrative language based on common characteristics found in all Oïl languages (the lingua franca theory).
+The Gallo-Romance group in the north of France, consisting of langues d'oïl such as Picard, Walloon, and Francien, were influenced by Germanic languages spoken by the earliest Frankish invaders.
+From the time of Clovis I on, the Franks expanded their rule over northern Gaul.
+Over time, the French language developed from either the Oïl languages found around Paris and Île-de-France (the Francien theory) or from a standard administrative language based on common characteristics found in all Oïl languages (the lingua franca theory).

-Langue d'oc, the languages which use oc or òc for "yes", is the language group in the south of France and northeastern Spain.
-These languages, such as Gascon and Provençal, have relatively little Frankish influence.

-The Middle Ages also saw the influence of other linguistic groups on the dialects of France:

-From the 4th to 7th centuries, Brythonic-speaking peoples from Cornwall, Devon, and Wales travelled across the English Channel, both for reasons of trade and of flight from the Anglo-Saxon invasions of England.
-They established themselves in Armorica.
-Their language became Breton in more recent centuries.
+From the 4th to 7th centuries, Brythonic-speaking peoples from Cornwall, Devon, and Wales travelled across the English Channel, both for reasons of trade and of flight from the Anglo-Saxon invasions of England, and established themselves in Armorica in northwest France.
+Their dialect evolved into the Breton language, and they gave their name to the peninsula they inhabited: Brittany.

-Attested since the time of Julius Caesar, a non-Celtic people who spoke a Basque-related language inhabited the Novempopulania (Aquitania Tertia) in southwestern France, while the language gradually lost ground to the expanding Romance during a period spanning most of the Early Middle Ages.
+Attested since the time of Julius Caesar, a non-Celtic people who spoke a Basque-related language inhabited the Novempopulania (Aquitania Tertia) in southwestern France, though the language gradually lost ground to the expanding Romance during a period spanning most of the Early Middle Ages.
 This Proto-Basque influenced the emerging Latin-based language spoken in the area between the Garonne and the Pyrenees, eventually resulting in the dialect of Occitan called Gascon.

 Scandinavian Vikings invaded France from the 9th century onwards and established themselves mostly in what would come to be called Normandy.
 The Normans took up the langue d'oïl spoken there, although Norman French remained heavily influenced by Old Norse and its dialects.
 They also contributed many words to French related to sailing and farming.

-After the conquest of England in 1066, the Normans's language developed into Anglo-Norman.
+After the Norman Conquest of England in 1066, the Normans' language developed into Anglo-Norman.
 Anglo-Norman served as the language of the ruling classes and commerce in England from the time of the conquest until the Hundred Years' War, by which time the use of French-influenced English had spread throughout English society.

-Around this time period, many words from the Arabic language entered French, mainly indirectly through Medieval Latin, Italian and Spanish.
+Also around this time period, many words from the Arabic language entered French, mainly indirectly through Medieval Latin, Italian and Spanish.
 There are words for luxury goods (élixir, orange), spices (camphre, safran), trade goods (alcool, bougie, coton), sciences (alchimie, hasard), and mathematics (algèbre, algorithme).